Mast Cell Diseases & Rare Disease Days

-Rare Disease Day takes place on the last day of February each year with an objective to raise awareness both within the general public and among decision-makers about rare diseases and their impact on patients’ lives.
+Annually, Rare Disease Day takes place on the last day of February, where all rare diseases come together with an objective to raise awareness both within the general public and among decision-makers about rare diseases and their impact on patients’ lives.
 Each year, the National Institutes of Health sponsors Rare Disease Day at NIH as part of the global Rare Disease Day.
 Often, TMS representatives join the NIS and many other rare disease patient advocacy organizations for a day of presentations, exhibits, poster presentations and tours of the clinical center.

 There are many ways to raise funds to support research, education, and advocacy for Mast Cell Diseases.
-In the month of February consider creating ways to raise funds- host a cook-off, dance-a-thon, walk-a-thon, children’s decorated bike parade, bake sale, contact a local business/restaurant to donate percentage of profits for that day, create a FB fundraiser to reach out to your friends and families who may want to donate in your honor.
+In the month of February and/or October consider creating ways to raise funds: host a cook-off, dance-a-thon, walk-a-thon, children’s decorated bike parade, bake sale, contact a local business/restaurant to donate percentage of profits for that day, create a FB fundraiser to reach out to your friends and families who may want to donate in your honor. etc.

 Share your story!